The Raspberry Reich: Satire

 Humour and satire are employed to explore the gap between reality and ideals in the terrorist world.
 For example, some of the kidnappers—avowed vegetarians for political reasons ("meat is counter-revolutionary")—purchase burgers at a multinational corporate fast food chain drive through with their victim still in the trunk.

+Reception

+Ned Martel of The New York Times rated it 3/5 stars describing the film as "revolting and hilarious satire.".